Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Do you remember sitting in school as a child trying your best to comprehend a math problem your teacher was explaining?

-Even if you didn’t quite get it, admitting that you were confused was hard!
+Even if you didn’t quite understand, it was hard to admit you were confused!

 Adults still have the same problem – we want people to think we’re competent, even when we’re wildly confused.

-For many homeowners, the symbols and nomenclature on blueprints can be difficult to understand.
+For many homeowners, the symbols and signs on blueprints can be difficult to understand.

 Don’t assume you are supposed to know what every door swing, window, stair, and multi-story space looks like on a floor plan.
 If you don’t know, please ask!